krytarowski/coreclr/Documentation/building/netbsd-instructions.md

 ftp -o- ftp://ftp.netbsd.org/pub/pkgsrc/stable/pkgsrc.tar.gz | tar -zxpf- -C /usr
 ```

-The .Net projects are track in pkgsrc-wip.
+The .Net projects are tracked in pkgsrc-wip.

 In order to use pkgsrc-wip there is need to install git first: